akashmandal21/user-service-v1/README.md

 Input the required fields to create new role.
 To create a parent role, use "SELF" in parentRoleUuid else enter the uuid of parent role.

-save the uuid in received in response (this will be helpful in assigning roles to this user at later stage)
+save the uuid in received in response (this will be helpful in assigning roles to any user at later stage)

 5. To get uuid's of existing roles